 A formal complaint is a request that Caltech take action.
-The complainant may file a formal complaint by reporting the offending conduct to individuals holding any of the following positions: Caltech's Title IX Coordinator; for campus: Provost, Vice Provost(s), Dean(s), Associate Dean, Director of Employee & Organizational Development (EOD), Employee Relations Consultant, Student Affairs Director, Master of Student Houses, Division Chair, and Division Administrator; for JPL: Director for Human Resources, Deputy Director for Human Resources, Employee Relations Manager and Employee Relations Consultants or other JPL Managers.
-The complaint is then taken to the Provost, Director of EOD, or Dean (s) as appropriate (for faculty, postdoctoral scholars and staff, and students, respectively) at campus or the Employee Relations Manager at JPL.
+The complainant may file a formal complaint by reporting the offending conduct to individuals holding any of the following positions: Caltech's Title IX Coordinator; for campus: Provost, Vice Provost(s), Dean(s), Associate Deans, Student Affairs Directors, Master of Student Houses, Director of Employee & Organizational Development (EOD), Employee Relations Consultants, Associate Vice President of Human Resources, Division Chair, and Division Administrator; for JPL: Director for Human Resources, Deputy Director for Human Resources, Employee Relations Manager and Employee Relations Consultants or other JPL Managers.

+The complaint is then taken to the Provost, Director of EOD, or Dean(s) as appropriate (for faculty, postdoctoral scholars and staff, and students, respectively) at campus or the Employee Relations Manager at JPL.
 This individual initiates an investigation, described more fully below.
 Formal complaints of harassment can be made orally or in writing.